Woman Smiling

 • Elizabeth Stone House (Jamaica Plain, MA)

-$30,000 for its Residential Support Services, which include support and guidance from staff, life skills classes and support groups.
+$60,000 over two years for Residential and Community Support Services, which include counseling, life skills classes and support groups.

 visit the Elizabeth Stone House website